 On the Royalist side Prince Rupert emerged as an outstanding commander while the MP Oliver Cromwell became one of the main Parliamentary military leaders.
 The war was inconclusive in the early years but by the summer of 1646 the Parliamentarians were victorious and Charles was held captive.

 There was disagreement between Parliamentarians as to what to do with the King, with some believing it best to negotiate and return him to the throne.
 Those who wished to put him on trial gained the upper hand.
 Monarchs had often been overthrown but this was something unprecedented and a Court of Commissioners was created.
-The trial began at Westminster Hall on 2nd January 1649 and at the end of the month fifty-nine of the Commissioners – less than half – signed the King’s death warrant.
+The trial began at Westminster Hall on 2nd January 1649 and at the end of the month 59 of the Commissioners – less than half – signed the King’s death warrant.
 Two days later, on a cold January morning, Charles was led across St. James’s Park to his execution by beheading outside Banqueting House at Whitehall Palace.

 Five months after the execution of Charles, what was known as the ‘Rump Parliament’ declared the country as ‘the Commonwealth and Free State of England’.
 The monarchy, the House of Lords and the Anglican Church, with its hierarchy of archbishops and bishops, were all abolished.
-Those people formerly in prominent positions either fled abroad and remained in exile or moved away from London and lived quietly in the countryside in reduced circumstances.
+Those Royalists formerly in prominent positions either fled abroad and remained in exile or moved away from London and lived quietly in the countryside in reduced circumstances.